zakirullin/cognitive-load/README.prompt.md

 - Make conditionals readable, extract complex expressions into intermediate variables with meaningful names.
 - Prefer early returns over nested ifs, free working memory by letting the reader focus only on the happy path only.
 - Use descriptive names, avoid abbreviations.
 Names should be self-explanatory, so that the reader doesn't have to remember what they mean.
+- Avoid abbreviations that can be interpreted in multiple ways.
 - Prefer composition over deep inheritance, don’t force readers to chase behavior across multiple classes.
 - Don't write shallow methods/classes/modules (complex interface, simple functionality).
 An example of shallow class: `MetricsProviderFactoryFactory`.
 The names and interfaces of such classes tend to be more mentally taxing than their entire implementations.
 Having too many shallow modules can make it difficult to understand the project.
 Not only do we have to keep in mind each module responsibilities, but also all their interactions.
 - Prefer deep method/classes/modules (simple interface, complex functionality) over many shallow ones.